jusleg/slackify/README.md

 1. **Set Slack Secret Token**

-    In order to verify that the requets are coming from slack, we'll need to set the slack secret token in toddlerbot.
+    In order to verify that the requets are coming from slack, we'll need to set the slack secret token in slackify.
 This value can be found as the signing secret in the app credentials section of the basic information page.

 2. **Add a bot user**